AguaClara/Textbook/Rapid_Mix/RM_Theory_and_Future_Work.rst

-According to the analysis `found here <https://colab.research.google.com/drive/1tq6eHiIw47JGIPd4P_16AsewbC5GsEMk#scrollTo=6cWi2zks8tiD&line=10&uniqifier=1>`_, the maximum velocity gradient that can be used to achieve 80% coagulant nanoparticle attachment using 50 cm of head loss is 283 Hz.
+`The maximum velocity gradient <https://colab.research.google.com/drive/1tq6eHiIw47JGIPd4P_16AsewbC5GsEMk#scrollTo=6cWi2zks8tiD&line=10&uniqifier=1>`_  that can be used to achieve 80% coagulant nanoparticle attachment using 50 cm of head loss is 283 Hz.
 This requires a residence time of 61 seconds.
 These model results must be experimentally verified and it is very likely that the model will need to be modified.

 The analysis of the time required for shear and diffusion to transport the coagulant nanoparticles the last few millimeters suggests that it is the last step of diffusion to the clay particles that requires the most time.
 Indeed, the time required for coagulant nanoparticle attachment to raw water particles is comparable to the time that will be required for the next step in the process, flocculation.